-Based on a review of the Group's budgets and cash flow forecasts, the Directors are satisfied that the Group and Company has sufficient resources to continue their operations and to meet their commitments for the next at least the next 12 months.
+Based on a review of the Group's budgets and cash flow forecasts, the Directors are satisfied that the Group and Company has sufficient resources to continue their operations and to meet their commitments for the next 12 months.
 The Directors have considered the present economic and financial climate (including the COVID-19 pandemic) as specifically pertaining to the Company and its peer group.

-Reviews of operations and business developments are provided in the reports of the Chairman and the Chief Executive Officer, the Strategic Report, this Report of the Directors and within the detail of the financial statements.
+Reviews of operations and business developments are provided in the reports of the Chairman and the Interim Committee, the Strategic Report, this Report of the Directors and within the detail of the financial statements.